HomeSpecialties › Endocrinology

 How to become an endocrinologist in Australia — RACP Basic Physician Training, the Divisional exams, the competitive jump onto Advanced Training in Endocrinology, the diabetes-and-hormones case-mix, and what the published ATO data shows endocrinologists earn.

-There are two bottlenecks, not one: getting onto Basic Physician Training, then — after passing both Divisional exams — winning an accredited Advanced Training post.
-Selection for Advanced Training is run by hospitals, networks and states, not the RACP, and no national scored rubric with percentage weightings is published.
-Worth knowing up front: endocrinology is a non-procedural cognitive specialty, so its own ATO income code sits below the blended physician figure rather than above it.
+Two bottlenecks, not one: getting onto Basic Physician Training, then — after both Divisional exams — winning an accredited Advanced Training post.
+Selection is run by hospitals/networks/states, not the RACP, with no published national rubric.
+And endocrinology is a non-procedural cognitive specialty, so its ATO income code sits below the physician blend rather than above it.

 Why endocrinology